ScratchLang/ScratchLang/README.md

 ## ScratchScript blocks
 \nscript - (Tells the compiler that it's a new script.
 Or maybe we could get rid of this and just detect for hat blocks.) <br />
 **\prep - (Everything below this [until the next instance of \nscript] is used for compiling the .json)** <br />
-list=item1,item2,item3,etc - (No spaces, and for an empty list, just add a comma after the equal sign.) <br />
+list=item1,item2,item3,etc - (No spaces [but they are allowed in the Python version: item1, item2, etc], and for an empty list, just add a comma after the equal sign.) <br />
 **{broadcast}=broadcastexample - (Define a broadcast.
 The brackets tell the program that it is not defining a variable or a list.)** <br />
 # Decompiler V2 Blocks
 ## Vanilla Scratch Blocks